General Resort Information

 There are a very few rooms on each floor near the end of the hallway that offer a semi-obstructed view of the savanna You must look through/past timber building supports and palm trees.
 Initially these rooms were coded savanna view; I don't know if this has changed.

 How do I get to...?

 All Disney transportation to and from AKL is via bus.
 As you exit the main lobby, the bus station is down to the left.
-There are several stops to take you to the Theme Parks, Water Parks and Downtown Disney.
+There are several stops to take you to the Theme Parks, Water Parks and Disney Springs.
 The buses that service AKL do not service other resorts.

 You may walk or take bus over to Kidani Village, the Disney Vacation Club area next to Animal Kingdom Lodge.

 All rooms should be equipped with a small coffee maker and a complimentary coffee packets.
 In addition, Mara, the quick service restaurant, serves coffee.
 Be sure to get a Rapid Fill mug if you drink lots of coffee and soda.
 Hours at Mara are usually 6:00am to 11:30pm.

 Describe the restaurants that are at the Animal Kingdom Lodge.